CS-DS-125/125book/py4e_rst/15-database.rst

 Now our database reflects the retrieval of the friends of our first Twitter account (*drchuck*).
-We can run the program again and tell it to retrieve the friends of the next “unprocessed” account by simply pressing enter instead of a Twitter account as follows:
+We can run the program again and tell it to retrieve the friends of the next "unprocessed" account by simply pressing enter instead of a Twitter account as follows:

 ::